-The other way, not listed in the steps here, is Blogger U. I signed up for Blogger U by Pete McPherson back in February and have loved the content.
+The other way, not listed in the steps here, is Online Impact.
+I signed up for Online Impact by Pete McPherson back in February and have loved the content.
 My goal is to dedicate at least three full hours a week through the second quarter to really working on that course.
-I want my Blogger U degree!

 Step 1: Turn $500 Savings Challenge Into an Evergreen Opt-In

 My most popular opt-in over the first year was a 30-day, $500 savings challenge.
 This was a long-form opt-in that I ran twice.
 Once in July 2017 and once in January 2018.
 Both times engagement was high, and opt-in conversion was pretty good.

 In the second quarter, probably around May timeframe, I will update the content to be more evergreen in nature.

 Step 2: Create a Tripwire for the Opt-In

 I plan to run some Facebook ads to drive traffic to the free challenge.
 To help pay for that traffic, I want to create a low-priced upgrade for the content.

 This will be a PDF of all the days of the challenge, in case people don’t want to wait for 30 individual emails.
 It may also include some bonus content and a video or two.
 We shall see!

 Step 3: Set Up Landing Page for the Challenge